Cheapest AI Video Tools for 60-Second Ads (Real Cost Per Second)

 2. Kling 2.5 – Cinematic Ads on a Budget

-Kling 2.5 delivers some of the best motion and camera language currently available, but it can still be surprisingly affordable when you stay within shorter 5–10 second clips and plan your ad around them.
+Kling 2.5 delivers some of the best motion and camera language currently available, but it remains most cost-effective when you stay within shorter 5–10 second clips and plan your ad around them.

 Why it’s strong for 60-second ads